mattmakai/fullstackpython.com/source/content/pages/10-security/1001-web-security.markdown

   [fantastic currated list of security reading material](http://dfir.org/?q=node/8/) from beginning to advanced topics.

+* The [/r/netsec](http://www.reddit.com/r/netsec/) subreddit is one place to go to learn more about network and application security.

 * [Hacking Tools Repository](http://gexos.github.io/Hacking-Tools-Repository/)
   is a great list of password cracking, scanning, sniffing and other security penetration testing tools.